Sputnick85/eagle_nintendo/README.txt

-This is an Eagle Library with the SNES and GameCube MultiAV Socket.
+This is an Eagle Library with the SNES , N64 and GameCube MultiAV Socket.

-N64 will be added soon.
 NES FRA RGB OUT will be added soon.
+Wiki with extended library escription will be added soon.

-Pin3 is different on SNES/GC and N64
+Pin3 is different on SNES/GC and N64.
+There are differences between PAL and NTSC.

 SNES & GC PinOUT